pyOpenSci/pyopensci.github.io/_posts/2024-05-14-pyos-guide-to-pyconus-2024.md

 comments: true
 ---
 ## <i class="fa-solid fa-heart"></i> Connect with the pyOpenSci community at PyCon US 2024!
-We know there are a million things to do and see while at [PyCon US 2024](https://us.pycon.org/2024/) in beautiful Pittsburgh this weekend, so we wanted to compile a list of every talk, keynote, summit, and panel where you can expect to meet some of the fantastic pyOpenSci community members!
+We know there are a million things to do and see while at [PyCon US 2024](https://us.pycon.org/2024/) in beautiful Pittsburgh this weekend, so we wanted to compile a list of every talk, keynote, summit, and panel where you can expect to meet some of the fantastic pyOpenSci community members as well as !

 ## <i class="fa-regular fa-calendar"></i> Friday, May 17th
 ### <i class="fa-solid fa-users-between-lines"></i> 11:00--4:30 PM: Maintainers Summit